DALSA-Lab/DTU-Scara-Robot/test/RW_test/README.md

 | 4 joint **total** | 10,472 | 4,844  |

 Peaks might still occur, it would be interesting though if they might be reduced when called from higher priority thread.
-For now continue with 400 kHz, 100 Hz update rate and measure i2c waveform with oscilloscope.